top of page

 By Saesha Bhat ('24)

 SBHS is home to many football stars including Justin Shorter and Mohamed Sanu.
-Another one to make the list is SBHS alumni Jai Patel, who was picked to be the first-team placekicker for the Rutgers football team in early August.
+Another one to make the list is SBHS alumnus Jai Patel, who was picked to be the first-team placekicker for the Rutgers football team in early August.
 Patel played for the SBHS football team where he achieved significant goals such as 22 successful field goals and a perfect 78-78 on extra point attempts.
 These achievements earned him a name in the 2020 first team of the USA Today All-New Jersey team, dedicated to the best of the best in New Jersey’s high schools.

 But how did this all start for Patel?
 In a recent interview with The Daily Targum, Patel revealed that his interest in football dates back to elementary school where he played football and soccer.
 But when a kicker was needed for his football team, Patel left his soccer team to play as a full-time placekicker.
 With his family support and love for football, his success translated into his high-school football and college career, allowing him to be named Big Ten Special Teams Player of the Week this September.